-Data Derivative: any data including individual-level data or aggregate genomic data that stems from the original dataset obtained through dbGaP.
+dbGaP Approved User Code of Conduct: any data including individual-level data or aggregate genomic data that stems from the original dataset obtained through dbGaP.
 Excepted from this term is summary information that is expected to be shared through community publication practices.

 Final Data Use Report: A final report submitted to the DAC at the conclusion of the approved access period when no additional access is sought, or when leaving an institution.
-This report should summarize the analysis of GWAS datasets obtained through the Data Access Request and any significant findings derived from the work.
+This report should summarize the analysis of genomic study datasets obtained through the Data Access Request and any significant findings derived from the work.